Understanding the Weather

 - Stratus - to spread out or cover with a layer

 - Nimbus - Nimbus means rainy cloud

-Very simply clouds are water, and water has some special properties.
-What’s interesting is it is very stable.
+Science bit...
+Very simply put, clouds are water, and water has some special properties... it is very stable.
 Other liquid with similar (molecular) weight boils at around -62 deg Celcius, water we know boils at 100 Celcius.
-This is important to ecosystems that live in water, even small changes in oceans and lakes can cause organisms to die.
+This is an important characteristic for life that live in water, even small changes in an ocean or lakes can cause organisms to die.

 Which is heavier, Air containing more or less water?